 Positive Take Away: Usability testing is an interesting field and requires testers to think from the user’s perspective.
 Accessibility testing, Usability testing, load testing will be in demand.

 Load testing has been a specialized area within the testing domain, requiring investments on specific hardware, load generator, application performance monitoring tools, and skilled testers for scripting and reporting.
 It was always a challenge to schedule a performance test at the end of the release cycle as time was always less, moreover, it was not possible to execute it on each patch fixes.

-We will see increased traction in load testing area, especially for applications where user traffic directly relates to revenue e.g. e-commerce, Universities etc.
+We will see increased traction in the load testing area, especially for applications where user traffic directly relates to revenue e.g. e-commerce, Universities, etc.

 Positive Take Away: Several of cloud-based load testing tools are available both in open source and licensed domain, making it easy to implement load testing in each release.
 Newer tools are easy to use as not much configuration, programming is required.

 A couple of years back, testing was synonymous to testers, the time has changed since then.
 The testing role is supposed to perform certain functions e.g. Requirement analysis, user stories elicitation, designing test cases, writing scripts, automating scenarios, setting up a test environment, test execution, defect management, sharing test report, bug re-validation, etc., and it was to be done by various testing levels e.g. functional, regression, API, automation, etc.